NikolaAndro/nikolaandro.github.io/_posts/all_notes/2022-09-08-risk_free_rate.md

 First, you can evaluate whether an investment will help preserve your purchasing power in an inflationary economy.
 Next, you can evaluate investments of different durations to see if a particular duration will offer you returns that help keep pace with or outpace inflation for the investment term.

 It’s never a bad idea to run the numbers to see if a particular low-risk investment makes sense in the current economy.
 You now have a tool to do just that, and it only takes moments to figure out your risk-free rate of return.

+# Risk-Free Rate in Options

+The effect of the rfr on option prices is not as clear-cut as one would expect.
+As the economy expands, rates tend to increase, but so does the expected rate of share price increases, because dividends increase.
+It is also known that the present value of future cash flows also decreases as rates increase.

+These two effects tend to reduce the prices of put options, i.e. the value of put options decreases as the rfr increases.
+However, it has been shown that the value of call options increase as the rfr increases, as the former effect tends to dominate the latter effect.

+Risk-free rates are further used in Black-Scholes option pricing model as well as in Binomial-option pricing model.